slingr-stack/quickchart-package/README.md

 - `callbackData`: information that will be passed to the callbacks in the second parameter.
 - `callbacks`: a map with the callback `chartResponse` to receive the file with the Chart.

-Sample:
+Example:

-You can generate a chart images like this:
+You can generate a chart image like this:

 ```js
 pkg.quickchart.api.chart.post({